matthew-coad/autem/doc/013-PP2-Poor Performers 2.md

 ## PP2 - Try ensemble on poor performers

 Action - Try ensemble on all poor performers
+Outcome - No real improvement vague non-linear members.
+Need standard workflows

 ## PP2 - Convert everything to containers

 Action - Convert everything to containers

+## PP2 - Create standard workflows

+Standard workflows perform spot-checking until their is no improvement, then does tuning till their is no improvement.

+Tuning is done under the same species as the spotchecking, but only ever inherits from the members with the same choices as the top member.
+So tuning now flows on from spotchecking.